repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 {{ site.url }}/{{ page.path | remove: page.name }}
 {% endcapture %}

-In this Section, we demonstrate the set of consistency rules for Ecore which we have yet defined and evaluated with ReVision.
-In the following, we represent the rules and their descriptions by two kind of grammars: the Object Constraint Language (OCL) as defined by the [Object Managment Group](https://www.omg.org/spec/OCL/About-OCL/) and our First-Order Logic Language (FOL) that we defined for ReVision.
+In this Section, we demonstrate the set of constraints for Ecore which we have yet defined and evaluated with ReVision.
+In the following, we represent the consistency rules and their descriptions by two kind of grammars: the Object Constraint Language (OCL) as defined by the [Object Managment Group](https://www.omg.org/spec/OCL/About-OCL/) and our First-Order Logic Language (FOL) that we've defined for ReVision.

 * [The Attribute is not Transient So it must have a Data Type that is Serializable](#the-attribute-is-not-transient-so-it-must-have-a-data-type-that-is-serializable)

 ### The Attribute is not Transient So it must have a Data Type that is Serializable

+* An EAttribute of an EClass has an EDataType, e.g. volume : Integer

+* An EAttribute has the property <transient>, which indicates (transient=true/false), if this EAttribute should be saved when saving the EClass.

+* The EDataType (Integer) has a property <serializable>, which indicates (serializable=true/false), if values of this data type (e.g. 10, 30, …) can be saved in a XML file.

+* An EAttribute can only be not transient (transient=false), if the used data type is serializable (serializable=true).

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie10.PNG" target="_blank">